clearlinux/mixer-tools/docs/mixer.build.1.rst

       Generate packs targeting a specific `to` `version`.

+``delta-manifests``

+    Build manifest deltas to optimize ``swupd update``\s between versions.
+When a ``swupd`` client update runs, it will first try to get a delta manifest file if it exists and apply that on the bundle manifest file for the version installed on their system (if it exists).
+This can save a large amount of content being downloaded in the case of few files changing in a manifest.
+    Because the client can fall back to the full manifest file if a delta is not available, delta manifests are not necessary for a functional update.
+In addition to the global options ``mixer build delta-manifests`` takes the following options.

+    - ``--from {version}``

+      Generate packs from the specified `version`.

+    - ``-h, --help``

+      Display ``build bundles`` help information and exit.

+    - ``--previous-versions {number}``

+      Generate packs for `number` of previous versions.

+    - ``--to {version}``

+      Generate packs targeting a specific `to` `version`.

 ``image``

     Build an image from the mix content.
 In addition to the global options